JustinDFuller/justindfuller.com/content/posts/2020-02-10_why-do-we-fall-into-the-rewrite-trap.md

 The golden opportunity to rewrite less-than-stellar code is when the business wants to re-think how the product works.
 If the business is unhappy with the product and the developers are unhappy with the code, this may be the perfect opportunity to rewrite.
 Rewrite for better functionality, rather than better code.
 However, unless you're in a fast-moving startup, this opportunity may not come very often as most companies that I've worked with prefer incremental change.

+This is one reason that, as [Sam Newnan writes in _Building Microservices_](https://amzn.to/36g7PaN), some people suggest to keep microservices small enough to rewrite in 2 weeks or less.
+There's no huge loss if a total overhaul is needed.
+You could rewrite it during a slow season.

-There's another opportunity, which, I hope, is even rarer than the last case.
-Sometimes a developer or development teams have written code that is so bad, so convoluted, that they can't understand it enough to make a single change without creating a slew of bugs.
+There's another opportunity, which (I hope) is even rarer than the last case.
+Sometimes a developer or development teams have written code that is so bad, so convoluted, that even they can't understand it enough to make a single change without creating a slew of bugs.
 It might be that it was designed by an [architecture astronaut](https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/), or that every variable is called `x`, `x1`, or `x2`.
 If this is the case, there might be no way around a rewrite.

 ---
 > Rewrite for better functionality, rather than better code.
 ---

 However, let me caution you even in this case.
-If the makeup of the team has not changed drastically; if there has not been a clearly defined cause and solution to the last iteration's problems; or there is not new leadership that provides clearer vision, principles, and guidance — you will likely fall into the same trap all over again.
+If the composition of the team has not drastically changed; if there is not a clear definition of the cause and solution to the last iteration's problems; or there is not new leadership that provides clearer vision, principles, and guidance — you will likely repeat the same mistakes all over again.
 Because if the people haven't changed, the circumstances haven't changed, and the practices haven't changed, what will be different this time?

 ## Key Takeaways

 Yes, all of this was just to say that you should prefer refactoring over rewriting.
 If you couldn't tell by all the times I linked to it, I highly recommend [Martin Fowler's Refactoring](https://amzn.to/2R6rFkP) to learn more about the subject.

-Here are the three key takeaways:
+Here are the key takeaways:

 1. Prefer refactoring over rewriting.
 2. If your reason for rewriting the code is that you don't understand it, you should not rewrite it.